 What trees best sequester carbon?

-Deciduous trees and evergreens are some of the best trees to offset atmospheric carbon.
+Deciduous trees and evergreens are some of the best trees to absorb atmospheric carbon.
 Because their wood is denser, deciduous trees, such as oak, are generally better at storing carbon than coniferous trees – but there are limits.
 Among evergreens, Douglas Fir, Ponderosa Pine, and Redwoods stand out, but other species like London Plane, Teak, and Eucalyptus have also proven to be useful.

 Do we need to plant more trees?